mesosphere/dcos-commons/docs/pages/operations-guide.md

       ...
 ```

-This has a few _direct_ effects:
+When a pod is on the `dcos` overlay network:
-  * Every pod gets its own IP address and its own array of ports
+  * Every pod gets its own IP address and its own array of ports.
-  * Pods do not use the ports on the host machine
+  * Pods do not use the ports on the host machine.
-  * Pod IP addresses can be resolved with the DNS: `<task_name>.<framework_name>.autoip.dcos.thisdcos.directory`
+  * Pod IP addresses can be resolved with the DNS: `<task_name>.<framework_name>.autoip.dcos.thisdcos.directory`.

-There are a few _indirect_ effects:
+Specifying that pod join the `dcos` overlay network has the following indirect effects:
   * The `ports` resource requirements in the service spec will ignored as resource requirements.
     * This was done so that you do not have to remove all of the port resource requirements just to deploy a service on the overlay network.
   * A caveat of this is that the SDK does not allow the configuation of a pod to change from the overlay network to the host network or vice-versa.